skritsotalakis/skimnar/README.md

 ## License

-Distributed under the terms of the [MIT](https://opensource.org/license/MIT) license, skimpy is free and open source software.
+Distributed under the terms of the [MIT](https://opensource.org/license/MIT) license, skimnar is free and open source software.